Everyone thinks they’re empathetic.

 When I write institutional antagonists, I can’t make them stupid.
 I can’t make them cartoonishly corrupt.
 I have to ask: why would I stay loyal to a system I knew was broken?
 And the answer is always human.
 Because I built my identity inside it.
 Because leaving would mean admitting my life was wasted.
 Because the structure gives me purpose and status I couldn’t find elsewhere.
 Because I’m afraid of who I am without it.

 That’s not villainy.
-That’s me, under different pressure.
+That would only be me albiet under different pressures.

 Most writing stays shallow because this work is genuinely hard.
 It requires psychological risk from the author.
 You have to touch the parts of yourself that could become the thing you fear.
 And most people would rather write scarecrows than look that closely.